 Welcome Email Series Defined

 First, let’s define what a welcome email series even is.
 This is any series of emails your subscriber gets when they first sign up for your email list and become a prospect.
 It’s not that different than a sales funnel or donation cycle sequence, and it can be used alongside an existing strategy.

 It’s a way to build momentum, get to know your subscribers and to take that connection further.
 It’s also a prime opportunity to share some of your favorite services, content, and products, and if you’re a nonprofit, your mission or a story.
 Your new email subscribers are interested now, so make sure there’s something waiting for them in your welcome emails.
 Don’t leave them waiting for more, because they’ll only forget you.

 How to Build a Welcome Series

 Now that you know what a welcome series is, let’s get into the nitty-gritty of how to actually create one.
-Of course, you’ll need an email client like Pardot or Convert Kit which has an automated email feature.
+Of course, you’ll need an email client like Marketing Cloud Account Engagement (formerly Pardot) or Convert Kit which has an automated email feature.
 Aside from that, you need to build a small series.
 This can be as little or as long as you want, though a good number to aim for is three emails.
 Here’s a simple strategy to start with:

 - Welcome Email - This is where you fulfill your promise to your subscribers, whether you offer your download or a coupon code.
 This is why they signed up for your email list in the first place so make sure you hold true to your word.
 It’s also a great time to share some of your other content and redirect them to your social media profiles.